-Is Music A Language?
+Is Music a Language?
 For Sure (but here’s why)

 A cutout of a microphone with the alphabet and some musical notes in the background.